ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

+Valid mount target names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Mount target names must begin with a lowercase letter.

 ### Updating a file share profile with the API
 {: #fs-update-profile-api}

 These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom).
-New file shares can be provisioned with only the dp2 profile.
 To access the latest features, you must change the IOPS profile of your share to dp2.
+The profiles of file shares that were created with the dp2 profile cannot be changed.
+{: important}

 Make a `PATCH /shares/{share_ID}` call and specify the profile name in the `profile` property.
 The following example changes the profile to a `dp2` profile.